2010 IPC Powerlifting World Championships

 The 2010 IPC Powerlifting World Championships was a competition for male and female athletes with a disability.
 It was held in Kuala Lumpur, Malaysia and ran from 25 to 31 July 2010.

-Vietnamese powerlifter Lê Văn Công was the winner of the silver medal in the men's 48 kg event but he was stripped of his medal after anti-doping rule violation.
+Vietnamese powerlifter Lê Văn Công won a silver medal in the men's 48 kg event, but he was stripped of his medal after an anti-doping rule violation.